A History Making Legacy

 The museum serves as a gateway to educate the community, of this rich history, as well introduce aspiring individuals to the possibilities of making a living as a firefighter.

-The IBFA’s headquarter (Old Station No. 31), serves as the home of the Indianapolis Black Firefighters Museum.
+The IBFA’s headquarters (Old Station No. 31), serves as the home of the Indianapolis Black Firefighters Museum.
 Built in 1952, the station carries a sentimental legacy within the Black firefighters.
 A history that is shared via exhibitions, archival documentation, artifacts, interactive hands-on components, and educational programming.
 The museum is a viable source of pride and inspiration to further impact the community, the city of Indianapolis, and beyond.

 The museum’s vision and its exhibit All we are, we owe: The History Making Legacy of Indianapolis’ Black Firefighters were developed and designed by The work of sv and 24 Design.